 Normal moles usually look alike.
 See your doctor if a mole looks different or if a new mole appears after the age of 25.
 The more moles a person has, the higher the risk of melanoma.

-- Harmless coloured spots that range from 1mm to 10mm.
+- Moles are harmless coloured spots that range from 1 mm to 10 mm.

-- Uniform in shape and even coloured.
-May be raised.
+- They are uniform in shape and even coloured.
+They may be raised.

-- May have uneven borders and multiple colours like brown and black.
+- Moles may have uneven borders and multiple colours like brown and black.

 It can be difficult to know whether something on your skin is a harmless mole or normal sun damage, or a sign of cancer.
 When in doubt, speak to your GP.